 "Yes.
 That man threatened to murder us and is expecting you to face him in battle soon so he can kill you.
 You told me you were going beat him."
 She crossed her legs at the ankles and folded her hands on top of her knee.
 "How exactly are you planning on doing that?"

 He swallowed slowly.
-He wasn't sure which was worse: crying May, or angry, laser-focused May.
+He wasn't sure which was worse: crying May, or fiery, tactical, laser-focused May.
 "Well, er...he caught me off guard last time.
 I'm usually better at fighting than that—a lot better.
 I won't let it happen again.
 I'll be prepared the next time I face him."

 "Do you have any weapons?"
 May asked, wrinkling her nose.
 "He had a ton of weapons, Peter.
 All you seem to have is that weird webbing stuff."

-"I have hundreds of 'weird webbing stuff' types," Peter said pointedly.
+"I have hundreds of 'weird webbing stuff' types," Peter clarified.
 "Taser webs, rapid fire webs, web grenades.
 Plus, y'know, super strength.
 And agility.
 And wall-crawling."

 "Are you going to try to kill him?"